Jessica Viven-Wilksch

 2019 Viven-Wilksch, J. (2019).
 Making use of new technology.
 In W. Swain, & D. Campbell (Eds.), Reimagining Contract Law Pedagogy A New Agenda for Teaching (pp. 180-198).
 United Kingdom: Routledge.

-2019 Viven-Wilksch, J. (2019).
+2019 Viven-Wilksch, J. A. (2019).
 How Long Is Too Long to Determine the Success of a legal Transplant?
 International Doctrines and Contract Law in Oceania.
 In V. Breda (Ed.), Legal Transplants in East Asia and Oceania (pp. 132-157).
 Cambridge; United Kingdom: Cambridge University Press.

 DOI Scopus1